Everything You Need To Know About The

 How do you do a nipple reduction?
 Enlargement?

-According to Dr. Rowe, an average nipple is anything less than two centimeters long from the base outward, and Dr. Ip says that most of his patients undergo reductions because they're bothered by the visibility through clothes and the chafing that occurs, mostly during exercise.
-The procedure is surgical, but both doctors emphasize how quick and easy it is — it's done under local anesthesia in less than an hour.
+According to Dr. Rowe, an average nipple is anything less than two centimetres long from the base outward, and Dr. Ip says that most of his patients undergo reductions because they're bothered by the visibility through clothes and the chafing that occurs, mostly during exercise.
+The procedure is surgical, but both doctors emphasise how quick and easy it is — it's done under local anaesthesia in less than an hour.

 After measuring how much tissue will be needed to achieve the ideal length, a small incision is made and the excess tissue is removed, either from the top or around the circumference.
 Then, Dr. Ip says, "I purse string-stitch the top, which allows the nipple to kind of sink in, giving a natural appearance."